Improving employee health, nutrition & well-being

 In 2017 we developed our People with Purpose initiative and workshop to bring this potential to life.

-Tim continues: “Research continues to show that people whose purpose is fulfilled by their work are more physically and emotionally resilient.
-They are also more engaged and much more likely to stay.
 We need all the energy and resilience we can to create transformational change through our business.
-Helping our people discover their purpose is key to achieving this.”
+Helping our people discover their purpose is key to achieving this and we’re aiming to reach another 25,000 people through Purpose workshops in 2019.”

 Evaluating the impact of our health & well-being initiatives